These guides are AI-generated educational summaries — not legal or medical advice.

 Describing only current symptom management, not baseline impairment

-Why: Saying 'my medication helps' or 'I use coping skills' communicates that you are managed and functional, which can drive ratings down to 0-10%.
+Saying 'my medication helps' or 'I use coping skills' communicates that you are managed and functional, which can drive ratings down to 0-10%.
 The VA rates the underlying condition, not how well you cope.
 Medication managing symptoms still constitutes a ratable condition.

-Do this instead: Describe your level of impairment even with medication and therapy in place.
+Instead: Describe your level of impairment even with medication and therapy in place.
 If medication reduces panic attacks from daily to three times per week, say 'even with medication, I still have 3 panic attacks per week.'
 Document side effects of medications that further impair functioning.

 Impact: 0%-50%